 enjoys science, sunny beaches, seals, his first baby, and lovely friends.

-Nuttida is a third year Ph.D. student in the Neurosciences graduate program.
+Nuttida is a fourth year Ph.D. student in the Neurosciences graduate program.
 She earned her B.S. in Neuroscience and Mathematics from Middlebury College in 2014, where she

 worked with Dr. Jason Arndt on how emotional arousal affects the encoding and consolidation processes of